-Based on the non-scientific, anecdotal research of asking friends and family, the initial response was universal acknowledgement the name does sound cool; but almost everyone mentioned the scarce use of the name is likely because Goliath was a “bad guy”.
+Based on the non-scientific, anecdotal research of asking friends and family, the initial response was universal acknowledgement the name sounds cool; but almost everyone mentioned the scarce use of the name is likely because Goliath was a “bad guy”.
 This explanation should be rejected outright.
 A reading of the text reveals Goliath is actually an unsung hero!

 The cruelty of biblical characters whose names are still used today does not end there.
-Elisha summoned bears to maul kids who teased his male pattern baldness.
-Despite a feeble attempt by Answers in Genesis to defend this story where they argue that, based on the original text, it might have been grown men who were immature, or just had low stature/importance in the city and not children.
+Elisha summoned bears to maul kids who teased his male pattern baldness.9 Despite a feeble attempt by Answers in Genesis to defend this story where they argue that, based on the original text, it might have been grown men who were immature, or just had low stature/importance in the city and not children.
 (I guess because in their minds having bears maul adults for teasing a balding man is reasonable?)
 They go on to point out some of them might have survived the attack so it was clearly a righteous move on Elisha’s part.
 (I wish this was a joke).
-It was undoubtedly an evil, completely uncalled for, over-reaction.
+The truth is undeniable.
+It was an evil, completely uncalled for, over-reaction.
 Much more cruel than saying you defy an army and attempting to minimize casualties like Goliath.

+The New Testament is not much better.
 Paul openly espoused sexist views saying in 1 Timothy 2:11-14 “A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 For Adam was formed first, then Eve.
 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.“ He repeated similar sentiment in 1 Corinthians 14: 34-38 but to ensure churches uphold this ridiculous teaching the bible states “If anyone thinks they are a prophet or otherwise gifted by the Spirit, let them acknowledge that what I am writing to you is the Lord’s command.
 But if anyone ignores this, they will themselves be ignored.”
 Goliath is really looking like a champion now!

 For good measure, Jacob shouldn’t be ignored.
 He went to great lengths in order to deceived his blind, dying father Isaac in Genesis 27.
 He steals the blessing, land, and all possessions in the inheritance that was meant for his brother older brother Esau.
 Poor Esau was left with nothing!10